The Place, London, October 2019

-IOG: From what I mentioned before coverage and representation is really important; I don’t have a…a saviour complex, ‘It has to be me!’
+IOG: From what I mentioned before coverage and representation is really important; I don’t have a...a saviour complex ‘It has to be me!’
 But I know I have the skills to help the conversation around representation and coverage.
-So…writing about Hip Hop theatre, allows someone who understands the language to inform it for a wider public and I think that’s why I don’t necessarily have a style, but I like to be very analytical and dissecting the work.
+So...writing about Hip Hop theatre, allows someone who understands the language to inform it for a wider public and I think that’s why I don’t necessarily have a style, but I like to be very analytical and dissecting the work.
 It allows people who might not know those languages or techniques to better see how they operate and what they lead to in the works.
-When I can I like, I do like writing about it for that reason, to offer more of an in-depth view as, at what’s going on in Hip Hop theatre, rather than ‘it’s just another style of theatre.’
-Which it is, but there’s so much more to it…and because I have the skills to do it, why not?
+When I can I like, I do like writing about it for that reason, to offer a more in-depth view of what’s going on in Hip Hop theatre, rather than it’s just another style of theatre.
+Which it is, but there’s so much more to it...and because I have the skills to do it, why not?

 IA: There are two camps.
 There are the Hip Hop purists and the evolutionaries.

 IA: I’m interested in your thoughts on these camps and where you think you belong.